FriendsOfSymfony/FOSRestBundle/Resources/doc/empty-content-status-code.rst

         view:
             empty_content: 204

-If a controller returns no respone, this will be the status code.
+If a controller returns an empty response, this status will be used.

 .. versionadded:: 2.0
-  Until FOSRestBundle 2.0 this code will be used even if another code is configured inside the view object!
+  Until FOSRestBundle 2.0 this code will be used even if another code is configured manually inside the view object!

 Changes in 2.0
 --------------